Unmanned aerial vehicle: Aircraft configuration

-UAVs can be designed in different configurations than manned aircraft both because there is no need for a cockpit and its windows, and there is no need to optimize for human comfort, although some UAVs are adapted from piloted examples, or are designed for optionally-piloted modes.
+UAVs can be designed in different configurations than manned aircraft, both because there is no need for a cockpit and its windows, and there is no need to optimize for human comfort, although some UAVs are adapted from piloted examples, or are designed for optionally piloted modes.
 Air safety is also less of a critical requirement for unmanned aircraft, allowing the designer greater freedom to experiment.
 Instead, UAVs are typically designed around their onboard payloads and their ground equipment.
 These factors have led to a great variety of airframe and motor configurations in UAVs.

-For conventional flight the flying wing and blended wing body offer light weight combined with low drag and stealth, and are popular configurations for many use cases.
+For conventional flight, the flying wing and blended wing body offer light weight combined with low drag and stealth, and are popular configurations for many use cases.
 Larger types which carry a variable payload are more likely to feature a distinct fuselage with a tail for stability, control and trim, although the wing configurations in use vary widely.

 For uses that require vertical flight or hovering, the tailless quadcopter requires a relatively simple control system and is common for smaller UAVs.
 Multirotor designs with 6 or more rotors is more common with larger UAVs, where redundancy is prioritized.

 Propulsion

 Traditional internal combustion and jet engines remain in use for drones requiring long range.
 However, for shorter-range missions electric power has almost entirely taken over.
 The distance record for a UAV (built from balsa wood and mylar skin) across the North Atlantic Ocean is held by a gasoline model airplane or UAV.
 Manard Hill "in 2003 when one of his creations flew 1,882 miles across the Atlantic Ocean on less than a gallon of fuel" holds this record.

 Besides the traditional piston engine, the Wankel rotary engine is used by some drones.
 This type offers high power output for lower weight, with quieter and more vibration-free running.
 Claims have also been made for improved reliability and greater range.

-Small drones mostly use lithium-polymer batteries (Li-Po), while some larger vehicles have adopted the a hydrogen fuel cell.
+Small drones mostly use lithium-polymer batteries (Li-Po), while some larger vehicles have adopted the hydrogen fuel cell.
+Hydrogen-fueled proton-exchange membrane fuel cells for UAVs have the advantages of longer flight duration than rechargeable lithium-ion batteries, of lower total cost of ownership than primary lithium metal batteries and of better stealth than heat engines.

 The energy density of modern Li-Po batteries is far less than gasoline or hydrogen.
-However electric motors are cheaper, lighter and quieter.
+However, electric motors are cheaper, lighter and quieter.
 Complex multi-engine, multi-propeller installations are under development with the goal of improving aerodynamic and propulsive efficiency.
-For such complex power installations, Battery elimination circuitry (BEC) may be used to centralize power distribution and minimize heating, under the control of a microcontroller unit (MCU).
+For such complex power installations, battery elimination circuitry (BEC) may be used to centralize power distribution and minimize heating, under the control of a microcontroller unit (MCU).